Our Ancient Soul Is!

 Souls pick us to be their upgraded vehicle to karmic enlightenment - go figure!
 Which is why it is tacitly accepted that we ARE able to overcome all and any of the karmic challenges that come our way - if and only if we can tackle them in a spiritual manner which, of course, is not the way our western culture has ever taught anyone to overcome anything.

 I recently watched, 'Invictus', the 2010 film based on Nelson Mandela's bid, soon after his election in 1994, to unify South Africa.

-'Invictus' is also the title original title of a poem written by William Ernest Henley - the unwitting poet whose words have briefly shaped a new chapter in the history in South Africa.
+'Invictus' is also the title original title of a poem written by William Ernest Henley - the unwitting poet whose words have briefly shaped a new chapter in the history of South Africa.

 Out of the night that covers me,

 Black as the Pit from pole to pole,

 I thank whatever gods may be

 My head is bloody but unbowed.

 Looms but the Horror of the shade,